ejoebstl/eexnetworklibrary/Documentation/Writing-a-Router.md

 The boilerplate work of starting, linking and stopping can also be done by using the [Management Layer](Layer-Architecture.md).

+You can find the complete code and XNL file [here](../Examples/Minimal-Router).

 The next step is [Extending the Router](Extending-the-Router.md).